greeveu/Bungeecord-2FA/README.md

 `/2fa activate <OTP>` This command activates 2FA, it requires the OTP to prevent activation without saving the secret.
 `/2fa disable` Disables 2FA
 `/2fa logout` Logs you out from your «session» and requires a login to continue doing things
-`/2fa addyubikey <Name> <OTP>` Adds a new YubiKey to your account.
+`/2fa yubikey add <Name> <OTP>` Adds a new YubiKey to your account.
 (Requires that 2FA is already activated with TOTP)
-`/2fa removeyubikey <Name>` Removes the YubiKey from your Account
+`/2fa yubikey remove <Name>` Removes the YubiKey from your Account
-`/2fa listyubikey` Lists all active YubiKeys added to your account
+`/2fa yubikey list` Lists all active YubiKeys added to your account